leodeim/cog/README.md

 go get github.com/leonidasdeim/goconfig
 ```

-## How to use
+## Getting started

 Initial config that will store configuration information should be placed in root folder named `app.default.json`.
 Write config structure of your app.
+Name of the file could be changed using [custom parameters](#custom-parameters)

-`goconfig` uses [validator](https://github.com/go-playground/validator) library for validating config struct.
+**goconfig** uses [validator](https://github.com/go-playground/validator) library for validating config struct.
 For example you can specify required configuration items with `validate:"required"` tag.

-`goconfig` also let to you set up default values for entries in configuration with `default:"some value"` tag.
+**goconfig** also let to you set up default values for entries in configuration with `default:"some_value"` tag.
 Right now, only bool, int and string is supported.

 Example of config structure: